 Unclaimed property is defined as being an “intangible asset that is held, issued or owed” in the normal proceedings of a holder’s business that hasn’t been claimed by the owner for a certain period of time.
-All organizations except for the federal government report unclaimed assets to the AZ Dept. of Revenue.
+All organizations except for the federal government report unclaimed assets to the Arizona Department of Revenue.
 The law covers different types of property including cash, land, checks, securities, bank accounts, inheritance money, and so forth.

 This program was enacted in 1954.
 Its purpose is to provide a central system in Arizona for citizens to seek out any lost assets that belong to them.
 Arizona works hard to ensure that citizens are given the money they are owed.
 As holders report property, the state publishes the owners’ names online.
 Staff members involved with the program put a lot of effort into reuniting owners with their property.

 Just recently, Governor Janice K. Brewer signed a new bill into law.
 The Senate Bill 1003 amends numerous abandonment periods (dormancy).
 Many unclaimed property abandonment periods have been amended in favor of the citizens.
 For example, prior to 2009, it would take fifteen years for a lost or abandoned traveler’s check to receive “unclaimed” status.
 Now, it only takes three years.
 There are even Arizona laws in place regarding unclaimed property disposal.

 Property can be unclaimed for a variety of reasons.
 Sometimes companies lose track of owners due to relocation.
 The owner may die and leave money to a descendant who isn’t aware that he or she is owed money.
 Unclaimed securities and stock splits make up a large portion of unclaimed funds.
 Also, it isn’t uncommon for properties to be lost due to business mergers.